oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/headers.md

 ```

 Notes:
-- to generate WSSE header you can use `php app/console oro:wsse:generate-header YOUR_API_KEY` command.
+- to generate WSSE header you can run `php app/console oro:wsse:generate-header YOUR_API_KEY`

 Existing X-Include keys
 -----------------------